All learners Network

 The goal for this group is to help coaches move their schools toward 100% of students demonstrating understanding of High Leverage Concepts – those concepts that are key learning at a grade level and predict success in the next grade.
 Schools/districts that complete C1 will be eligible to join the Continuing Cohort the following year.

-In response to requests from middle school teachers ALP is continuing its work with middle school teachers in the north and starting up a new Middle School Teachers group in the south this fall.
-As most middle schools do not use instructional coaches, and as many MS teachers are content specialists, this group will be comprised of MS math teachers from all three states in the project.
+In response to requests from middle school teachers ALN is continuing its work with middle school teachers in the north and starting up a new Middle School Teachers group in the south this fall.
+As most middle schools do not use instructional coaches, and as many middle school teachers are content specialists, this group will be comprised of middle school math teachers from all three states in the project.
 PD in this group will focus on remediation with fractions and proportional reasoning.

 The goals for the Middle School Group are to make use of the new Middle School High Leverage Concepts (and assessments) and to investigate the implementation of Math Menu at the middle level.